 What is Level 3 Processing?

 Level 3 credit card processing: Requires the most detailed data, and the transactions are often made with government or corporate purchasing cards.
 Government agencies and businesses use purchasing cards for enhanced reporting and more control over employee purchases.
-The data fields required for Level 3 processing includes those from Level 2 transactions, in addition to several others such as:
+The data fields required for Level 3 processing includes those from Level 2 transactions, in addition to several others.